fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/1008.svg" width="9" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/1008_1.svg" width="9" />

 It is the picture on the left.
 Since the yellow-bordered area is impair, adding the (4,2) (4,3) (4,4) fields will be pair.
 We enter the area at (4,4), so we will exit at (4,3).
-Now we enter the 3 x 3 area in the top left corner at its side, (3,3) and will exit at (2,4).
+Now we enter the 3&nbsp;x&nbsp;3 area in the top left corner at its side, (3,3) and will exit at (2,4).
 The result is two C-shapes on each side:

 <img align="top" src="References/1008_2.svg" width="9" />